 It’s also important to think about the environmental impact that your toiletries may have while you’re travelling.
 Try to purchase plant-based options that are low in parabens, and use minimal packaging materials.

 3) Learn what you can about your project

-Before you leave, make sure that some sort of communication tool is set up so that once you are abroad you won’t have to worry about wasting time trying to get in touch.
-This way you will be ready to jump on your phone quickly and tell people back home the details of your adventure.
+Before you leave, make sure that some sort of communication tool is set up so that once you are abroad you won’t have to worry about wasting time – or money – trying to get in touch.

-If you will be in a more remote area, or a location where connectivity is inconsistent, make sure you have let friends and family know how frequently they can expect to hear from you.
+And if you’ll be staying in a more remote area, or a location where connectivity is inconsistent, be sure to let friends and family know how frequently they can expect to hear from you.

-5) Make a reasonable list of goals for yourself
+5) Make a reasonable list of personal travel goals

 6) Talk to anyone and everyone

-Volunteering involves a great deal of growing, learning, and exploring.
+Volunteering can involve a great deal of personal growth, learning, and exploring.
 If these are key goals for you, make sure you put effort into connecting with the people around you.